 But some med schools might ask you to include it.

-Most students agree that it’s better to have your year of study or graduating class year in place of ‘MD Candidate’.
-This is because the latter can sound a little pretentious or pompous.
+Most students agree that it’s better to have your year of study or graduating class year in place instead.
+This is because the former can sound a little pretentious.

 Just because you see your classmates doing it doesn’t mean you should copy them!

-There’s really no need to include your signature on all your out-going email.
+There’s really no need to include your signature on all your outgoing emails.
 That’s just overkill.
 Keep the use of it for when you’re contacting people on a formal basis.

 Establish context (who you are, what you’re enquiring about) in the first paragraph if you can.